Writing

 • damage tolerance

-Fatigue spectra get clipped at both ends, and the clipping changes the life.
+Fatigue spectra get clipped at both ends and the clipping moves the answer.
 Omission, truncation, load interaction, and why the conservative direction isn't obvious.

 Read post